 They rounded out my first week with a welcome breakfast where I was given the opportunity to verbally share my resume with the entire department – a nice addition, so the staff could hear that I knew what I was doing in my position.

 Well, I walked into the conference room, which was filled with a menagerie of pastries and immediately saw a gallon of milk starring me down.
 While the breakfast was considerate and appreciated, no one bothered to ask if I had any dietary restrictions.
 My lactose intolerance wasn’t happy, but I did get quite the kick out of the ironic situation.

 The last few months have felt like I have been assimilating to speaking at Congress, and this post makes that all the more true.
 My presentation at Congress will address the do’s and don’ts of welcoming your newest staff member.
 We’ll take a look at some case studies, share our own stories, and work together to draft a new way to assimilate our future employees.

 If this post has gotten your wheels turning and you have an assimilation story you feel I should hear, feel free to email me.
 I would love to have additional input to share.
 Hope to see you in Charlotte!

 What experiences have you had assimilating into new positions or new jobs in parks and recreation?
-Share your story below or tweet us @NRPA_News, #NRPACongress.
+Share your story below or tweet us @NRPA_News.

-Jenna Tyler, CPRP, is a first-time Congress speaker and the event planning specialist in the City of Clarksville, Tennessee.
+Jenna Tyler, CPRP, is a first-time NRPA Annual Conference speaker and the event planning specialist in the City of Clarksville, Tennessee.